A fairly extreme road for experienced drivers to Carlisleshoek Pass

-Carlisleshoek Pass is a high mountain pass at an elevation of 2.563m (8,408ft) above the sea level, located in the Eastern Cape, South Africa, on the road between Rhodes and the Tiffindell Ski Resort.
+Carlisleshoek Pass is a high mountain pass at an elevation of 2.563m (8,408ft) above the sea level, located in the Eastern Cape province of South Africa.
 You don't need 4x4, but you do need controlled power, particularly where the cement strips zigzag their way up the most extreme section.
-It’s one of the highest mountain passes of South Africa.
+It’s one of the highest roads of South Africa.

-Engage lowest gear.
-Keep up revs.
-Take corners wide and drive confident.
-Carlisleshoek Pass has been described as 'going into free fall' by bikers it is so steep.
+Remember to engage lowest gear, keep up revs, take corners wide and drive confident.
+The pass has been described as 'going into free fall' by bikers due its steepness.
 It is virtually vertical, and described as 'one of the hairiest descents in Africa'.
 In just over three kilometres you descend more than 300 metres.
-With such a high summit altitude the road can be closed anytime due to snowfalls.
-The zone is prone to heavy mist and can be dangerous in low visibility conditions.
 Be well prepared if you plan on driving this route in winter.
 Temperatures can drop as low as -22C, so ensure you have warm enough clothing in case something goes wrong.
 This road is not to be trifled with and although a 4x4 is not mandatory, it is nontheless recommended.